NovySan/unl-digifab/projects/project1.md

    - You do not necessarily need to assemble it in 3D in Rhino.
 (Though if it helps you to think through how the piece will go together, then extrude your outlines as 2D parts, and rotate/translate/assemble them in 3D)
 3. Fabrication
    - You need to actually fabricate this assignment from some flat material.
-     -  I suggest that you use salvaged corrogated cardboard.
+     -  Acrylic, Cardboard, Matt Board, Paper.
-   - What time will we have open fabrication hours? check [here](https://github.com/roberttwomey/unl-digifab/blob/master/sessions/week3.md#office-hours)
+   - What time will we have open fabrication hours?
+Office hours (3-5pm Wed) or by appointment.

 # Submission
 1. Documentation: